-If you are not in a position to tick the option " Yes, I confirm", you are not eligible for submitting an application.
+If you are not in a position to tick the option "Yes, I confirm", your application is considered not eligible and will not be further examined.

-Question II.5: Grants/contracts obtained during the last three years (2014-2017)
+Grants/contracts obtained during the last three years (2014-2017)

 Please fill the table with information on any grants you received during the last three years from any institution, body or agency of the European Union.